Oil-fouled seals, seabirds in Bering Strait puzzle experts

 So far none of the oiled wildlife belong to species listed as threatened or endangered, state officials said.
 But the Bering Strait provides vital habitat for numerous protected species, including Steller sea lions and several types of whales.

-St. Lawrence Island lies just south of the narrow strait that separates Alaska from Russia and is 60 miles (97 km) from the Siberian mainland.
-(Editing by Steve Gorman and Lisa Shumaker)
+St. Lawrence Island lies just south of the narrow strait that separates Alaska from Russia and is 60 miles from the Siberian mainland.